Max Mosley: Death

 Mosley died by suicide on 23 May 2021 after developing cancer, with the news being confirmed by Bernie Ecclestone.
 He was 81.
 He was buried next to his mother in St. Mary's Churchyard, Swinbrook, Oxfordshire.
 His wife Jean died later in the same year, aged 81, and was interred with him.

 On 29 March 2022, an inquest into his death confirmed that Mosley was found with a fatal gunshot wound to his head.
 Mosley had been told that he had just "weeks" to live and told his personal assistant of 20 years that he was going to take his own life the day before he did so.

-Depictions
+Dramatic depiction

 Mosley is played by Ron Cook in the 2025 ITV drama about the News International phone hacking scandal, The Hack.